TangibleInc/template-system/docs/compile-php-benchmark.md

 | + hoisted If condition parsing | 0.84 | 67x |
 | + pre-decoded loop items | 0.73 | 58x |

+Runtime-engine work (benefits interpreted templates equally): a Field fast path for bare-name and custom= shapes cuts field_tag from 0.99 to 0.65 us (title) and 1.63 to 1.13 us (meta); the DB reporting scenario lands at 4.27 ms compiled vs 3.26 hand-coded (1.31x), with the interpreted path improving from 5.73 to 5.47 ms. Measured but not
+pursued: the singleton's __call magic costs ~42 ns per hop - real but small; compiled If emissions now invoke the evaluator closure directly.

 DB reporting scenario (200 rows, cold cache): hand-coded 3.2ms / 5
 queries; L&L compiled 4.5ms / 5 queries (was 92ms / 403 queries at
 sprint start).
 Remaining ~1.2ms decomposition: compiled loop with empty